Sound Fountain

 Sari Biro - picture taken from the CD on which she performs Gian Carlo Menotti, Darius Milhaud, Leo Weiner.

-Hungarian born pianist Sari Biro (Budapest on 24 March 1912), came to the United States in 1940 (according to the short biography on the cover of Remington record R-199-133), but other sources mention 1939.
+Hungarian born pianist Sari Biro (Budapest, 24 March 1912), came to the United States in 1940 (according to the short biography on the cover of Remington record R-199-133), but other sources mention 1939.
 On May 4th 1940 she gave her first concert on US soil, in New York City's Town Hall.
-According to the liner notes written by George Curtiss on the cover of the Mussorgski recording, the day after the concert the New York Herald-Tribune wrote: 'Coming completely unheralded, Sari Biro proved to be not only one of the most absorbing instrumentalists heard this season, but indubitably one of the most gifted pianists of her sex."
+Sari Biro was heralded by many a critic, as can be read on the back of the cover of the recording of Mussorgsky's Pictures at an Exhibition (R-199-75).

-Sari Biro was heralded by many a critic.
-The New York Times wrote: "Sari Biro must be reckoned among the foremost women exponents of the keyboard of the time." as the liner notes of Mussorgsky's Pictures at an Exhibition mention.
+"Sari Biro must be reckoned among the foremost women exponents of the keyboard of the time."

-The New York World Telegram stated: "The most striking thing about Sari Biro's piano playing was her strength, her man-sized tone, the fury and tempest she could unleash at will ... her fleetness of fingering and the manner in which she could launch into unrestrained and subtle song on occasion."
+"The most striking thing about Sari Biro's piano playing was her strength, her man-sized tone, the fury and tempest she could unleash at will ... her fleetness of fingering and the manner in which she could launch into unrestrained and subtle song on occasion."

 Sari Biro at thirty, at the time she had made her debut in New York.